praveenhelp78/ProKabbadi-League-Prediction/README.md

 Dataset Creation:
 We have Created dataset for each individual team the code is also available in the jupyter note book.
 #Creating Player Dataset from pdf files

+I have done for Bangalore only because of time constraints.

+Note: I am unable to upload players CSV file it is around 150 players and having 150 CSV file.
+      I am still trying to uplaod.